drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

 - `code_template.Rmd`
     - **File type:** R markdown
     - **Description:** Contains code, descriptions, and summaries that render the
-- final HTML analysis guide page, as displayed on OpenSDP's webiste.
+- final HTML analysis guide page, as displayed on OpenSDP's website.
     - **Guide for use:**
         - The R markdown code should follow a specific structure in terms of formatting descriptions, code chunks, headings, and attributions, so make sure to follow